Pizza bomber: Arrest and death

-Aftermath
+Aftermath and subsequent developments

 WJET-TV, Erie's ABC affiliate, broadcast the event live on the air, but did not show the moment of the detonation due to a technical problem.
 The station provided the footage to FBI investigators, ABC's head office, and sister station WKBW-TV in Buffalo, New York.
-The footage was subsequently leaked to a shock jock on DC101, a radio station in Washington, D.C. who posted it on his website in September 2003.
+The footage was subsequently leaked to shock jock Elliot Segal of DC101, a radio station in Washington, D.C. who posted it on his website in September 2003.
 Although he subsequently removed the video at WJET's request, by then it had been posted to numerous video-sharing websites.

 Though the note claimed Wells would gain extra time by each key found, police later traveled the note's route and could not complete it in the allotted time, implying Wells would not have had enough time to get the bomb defused.
-The collar of the bomb was still intact and Wells's body was decapitated so it could be retained.
+The collar of the bomb was still intact so authorities were forced to sever Wells' head from his body so the bomb could be retained and investigated.

-Death of Robert Pinetti

-The case also involved two further deaths linked to the conspirators.
-On August 31, 2003, Wells's coworker at the pizza store and its only other delivery driver, Robert Thomas Pinetti, was found dead in his home after suffering a drug overdose.

 Murder of James Roden

 On September 20, 2003, Rothstein, who lived near the television tower, called police to inform them the body of a man, James Roden, was hidden in a freezer in a garage at his house.
 After he telephoned police, Rothstein wrote a suicide note indicating his planned death had nothing to do with Wells.
 Investigators do not believe Rothstein ever attempted suicide.

 Roden had been living with Diehl-Armstrong for 10 years.
 In custody, Rothstein claimed Diehl-Armstrong had murdered her then-boyfriend Roden with a 12-gauge shotgun during a dispute over money.
 Rothstein said she subsequently paid him $2,000 to help hide the body and clean the crime scene at her house.

+Rothstein was not indicted in the case because he was dead when a federal grand jury handed up the indictments in July 2007.
+Rothstein, believed to be an architect of the pizza bomber plot, died of cancer on July 30, 2004.
+He was 60.

-In January 2005, Diehl-Armstrong pleaded guilty but mentally ill to third degree murder and abuse of a corpse for killing Roden and was sentenced to between seven and twenty years in prison.
+In January 2005, Diehl-Armstrong pleaded guilty but mentally ill to third degree murder and abuse of a corpse for killing Roden and was sentenced to between 7 and 20 years in prison.
 She is believed to have killed Roden to prevent him from informing authorities about the robbery plot.